patnz/patnz.github.io/README.md

 ### "The unexamined life is not worth living."
 > Socrates

 ### "Actions have reactions, don't be quick to judge.
 You may not know the hardships people don't speak of.
 It's best to step back, and observe with couth.
-For we all must meet our moment of truth"
+For we all must meet our moment of truth."
 > Guru

 ### "Be kind, for everyone you meet is fighting a hard battle."